SveltePress/sveltepress/README.md

 ### Creating a project

 - Run `npm init @svelte-press`
-Then follow the instructions pick your preference
+- Answer the questions to pick your flavor

-### Add to a existing sveltekit project
+### Add to an existing sveltekit project

 - `npm i --save @svelte-press/vite`
 - Add plugin in your vite config